Let’s answer a popular dropshipping FAQ: How much does it cost to start a dropshipping business?

-Technically speaking, you can start dropshipping for $0.00.
-With the right combination of free trials and starter plans—and a willingness to look the other way and hope for the best when it comes to the quality of your products – 45 minutes of spare time is all that stands between you and a dropshipping store.
+Technically speaking, you can start dropshipping for less than $100.
+With the right combination of free trials and starter plans—and a willingness to look the other way and hope for the best when it comes to the quality of your products—a little investing is all that stands between you and a dropshipping store.

 But to borrow from the Big Book of English Expressions: Just because you can doesn’t mean you should.

 No doubt, dropshipping has lowered the barrier to entry to starting a business.
-You can plug into suppliers from around the world and sell their products without ever holding inventory.
+You can coordinate with suppliers from around the world and sell their products without ever holding inventory.
 It’s an awesome setup.

 So awesome, in fact, that people can get carried away, dreaming of a six-figure business that doesn’t require any investment.

-On that note, let’s hear from Paul Lee, the man behind Husky Beard:
+Let’s hear about the cost to start a business from Paul Lee, the man behind Husky Beard:

-Alright, the most stripped down version of a dropshipping store would include
+The most stripped down version of a dropshipping store would include:

 If you’re serious about dropshipping, then there is one more must-buy: a domain.
-You can easily buy a domain through Shopify – they’ll ask you about it during your trial—and it’ll be a one-time payment of $14.
+You can easily buy a new domain through Shopify—you’ll be asked about it during your trial—and it’ll be an annual payment of $14.

-Then we’d be looking at $58.90 each month after that—the recurring Shopify and Oberlo costs, minus the $14 domain.
+Then we’d be looking at $48.90 each month after that—the recurring Shopify and DSers costs, minus the $14 domain.